 Dinovite is Hit or Miss

-Their products do contain lots of healthy elements such as vitamins, trace minerals, Omega-3 fatty acids and antioxidants.
-The problem is that Dinovite’s price point creates very high expectations for dog owners.
+Their products do include excellent vitamins, trace minerals, Omega-3 fatty acids and antioxidants.
+But Dinovite’s price point creates high expectations for dog owners.

-Some say Dinovite’s products are more fresh than other supplements because they don’t sit in third party warehouses.
-This is no longer true since Missing Link’s products sell like hot cakes!
+Some say Dinovite’s products are fresher than competing supplements.
+This isn’t true since Missing Link’s products sell like hot cakes!

 Veterinary Diets Fortiflora by Purina

-These 3 products have a proven track record.
-You can read unbiased reviews about them on websites like Amazon unlike Dinovite.
-All of them are also cheaper.
+Those have a proven track record.
+You can read unbiased reviews about them, unlike Dinovite.
+They also won’t break the bank.

 Conclusion on Dinovite

-Dinovite works for some dogs but it doesn’t offer the best overall value in today’s competitive market.
+Dinovite works for some dogs, but it doesn’t measure up in terms of value.
 Save yourself an expensive disappointment.
-Also, consider changing your dog’s diet as doing so could dramatically improve health.
-Avoid dog foods containing worthless corn-based fillers or chicken by-products.
-Get your pet dog a quality brand with real meat listed as the first ingredient.
+Try the alternatives we’ve recommended and consider changing your dog’s diet.
+It could dramatically improve health.
+Avoid worthless corn-based fillers or chicken by-products.
+Get your dog quality canine chow and they’ll be better off for it.